Literature and Creative Writing

-The School has a long standing reputation for excellent teaching and for the distinction of its academic staff.
+The School has a long-standing reputation for excellent teaching and for the distinction of its academic staff.
 We are serious and rigorous about literature, and enjoy sharing our interests and intellectual commitments with students.
 We will challenge you to think in new ways, but you will feel supported and part of a community.
-You will have an advisor to talk to but feel free to contact me if you need to, or just drop by my office to let me know how you are getting on.
+You will have an adviser to talk to but feel free to contact me if you need to (email@example.com), or just drop by my office to let me know how you are getting on.

 Head of the School of Literature, Drama and Creative Writing (LDC)

-- Select BLACKBOARD from the 3 orange buttons towards the top of the screen
+Select BLACKBOARD from the three buttons at the top right of the screen

-- At the top right of the screen select I ♥ Arts & Humanities
+At the top right of the screen select LDC Student Site